-Uses RawTherapee's camera-specific DCP input profile that can provide more accurate colors than the standard matrix (and fall back to legacy ICC profiles if no DCP is available).
-Available for some cameras, these profiles are stored in /dcpprofiles (or legacy /iccprofiles/input) directory and are automatically retrieved based on filename matching the exact model name of the camera as it appears in the info section in the Editor.
+Uses RawTherapee's camera-specific DCP input profile that is more precise than a simpler matrix (and fall back to lesser powerful ICC profiles if no DCP is available).
+Available for some cameras, these profiles are stored in /dcpprofiles (or fallback /iccprofiles/input) directory and are automatically retrieved based on file name matching the exact model name of the camera as it appears in the info section in the Editor.
 E.g. "Canon EOS 5D Mark III.dcp"